The mystical landscape of Kisakata and Kujukushima, which Matsuo Basho was deeply moved by [Nikaho City, Akita Prefecture]

 The Honjo Domain must have found the small hill that was an island to be a hindrance, so they started to demolish the mountain and cultivate the land

-However, people who could not forget the sight of the Kujukushima islands peeking out from the water surface objected to this policy.
-In particular, Kakurin, the 24th head priest of Rumanji Temple , submitted numerous petitions to the domain on the grounds that Rumanji Temple had long held Kisakata as temple land, but his petitions were not accepted.
+However, those who could not forget the scenery of the Kujukushima Islands, with their small islands rising from the water's surface, objected to this policy.
+In particular, Kakurin, the 24th head priest of Rutsumanji Temple,repeatedly submitted petitions to the domain, arguing that Rutsumanji Temple had long been entrusted with Kisakata as temple territory, but his requests were not granted.

 Kakurin came up with a plan.
 If Rumanji Temple became a temple connected to the Imperial family (the Emperor and the Imperial Family), the domain would not be able to lay hands on the Kujukushima Islands, which were temple land.
 After much effort, he succeeded in making Rumanji Temple a place of prayer for the Kan'innomiya family, and he persuaded the domain to stop the demolition of the hill